sammyhaq/gaitmate/README.md

 ## Terminal Instructions
-If you do not know how to navigate a computer using Terminal, don't worry! bunch of resources online exist that can help you out.
+If you do not know how to navigate a computer using Terminal, don't worry!
+A bunch of resources online exist that can help you out.
 I recommend the [crash course by Code Academy](https://www.codeacademy.com/learn/learn-the-command-line/) to at least get a rudimentary knowledge of everything before you delve deep into the code here (otherwise, you may get lost).